RNCryptor/RNCryptor/README.md

 Full API information is available at http://rnapier.github.com/RNCryptor/doc/html/Classes/RNCryptor.html.

+Details on the data format are available at https://github.com/rnapier/RNCryptor/wiki/Data-Format.

 # Building

 Comes packaged as a static library, but the `RNCryptor.h` and `RNCryptor.m` files can be dropped into any project.